 Heat a tawa / griddle and shallow fry each rolled parathas on both sides by drizzling some oil over it and around the edges.

 Drain on a kitchen towel.
 Fry the rest of the parathas in the same way.
-Serve them hot with any pickle, yoghurt or butter.
+Serve them hot with any pickle, yoghurt, any side dish or butter.

 Mix together Atta (whole wheat flour), salt and oil.....